The Magic Numbers

-The Magic Numbers are an English pop rock band consisting of two brother-and-sister pairs, from Hanwell in west London.
+The Magic Numbers are an English alternative rock band consisting of two brother-and-sister pairs, from Hanwell in west London.
 The group was formed in 2002, releasing their debut album titled The Magic Numbers on 13 June 2005.
 Their follow-up album, Those the Brokes, was released on 6 November 2006; The Runaway was released on 6 June 2010, Alias was released on 18 August 2014, and their most recent album, Outsiders, was released on 11 May 2018.

 The Magic Numbers consists of Romeo Stodart (lead guitar, vocals), his sister Michele Stodart (bass guitar, vocals, glockenspiel), Angela Gannon (melodica, percussion, keyboard, vocals) and her brother Sean Gannon (drums).

 History

 Backgrounds

 The Stodarts are the children of a Scottish father and a Portuguese mother and were born in Trinidad in the Caribbean, where their mother was an opera singer and had her own TV show.
 When the family fled an Islamic coup attempt there in 1990, they were raised in New York City.
-In the mid-1990s, when Romeo was 16 and Michele was 10, they moved to London.
+In the mid-1990s, when Romeo was 17 and Michele was 13, they moved to London.

 The Gannons are of Irish descent but lived in Hanwell, London where they became friends with their neighbours the Stodarts.
 Prior to forming the Magic Numbers, Romeo and Sean spent time trying to form a band together under various guises, and previously performed under the name 'Guess'.